isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-11-10-businesses-can-tap-on-myinfo-to-offer-faster-transactions-for-citizens.md

 ---
-layout: post
-title:  "Businesses can tap on MyInfo to offer faster transactions for citizens"
+title: 'Businesses can tap on MyInfo to offer faster transactions for citizens'
-date: 2017-11-10
+date: 2017-11-10T00:00:00.000Z
-permalink: "/media/media-releases/businesses-can-tap-on-myinfo"
+permalink: /media/media-releases/businesses-can-tap-on-myinfo

 ---

 SINGAPORE, 10 Nov 2017 – Businesses and developers can now offer simpler and hassle-free digital services to their customers by tapping on the government’s MyInfo service.
 Launched today, the MyInfo Developer & Partner Portal, as a next step towards building a vibrant ecosystem for the National Digital Identity (NDI), provides businesses with the necessary resources to integrate their digital services with MyInfo.